 Sambuca di Sicilia, in the province of Agrigento, where rich, mature, and structured Nero d’Avola is obtained.
 It prefers clay-like terrain and is very sensitive to excessive dryness and too much exposure to sunlight.
 The type of farming is “Espalier”, used with an average density of planting where there are 4500 plants per 2.5 Acres.

-Bouquet: Intense and covered, notes of currant stick out, wild strawberries, and pomegranate.
+Intense with notes of currant, wild strawberries, and pomegranate.

-Flavor: Soft and velvety.
-Distinct characteristics of fruitiness come forth.
+Soft and velvety texture.
+Distinct characteristics of freshness and fruitiness